AditiKarthiyani/SQLInjection/README.md

 # SQL Injection

 ## Basic Overview
-QL injection is a common web vulnerability that occurs when an attacker can inject malicious SQL queries into input fields of a website, potentially gaining unauthorized access to databases.This is a basic scanner that primarily checks for error-based SQL injection vulnerabilities.
+SQL injection is a common web vulnerability that occurs when an attacker can inject malicious SQL queries into input fields of a website, potentially gaining unauthorized access to databases.This is a basic scanner that primarily checks for error-based SQL injection vulnerabilities.
 It does not handle more advanced cases like blind or time-based SQL injection.

 ## Code Breakdown